Image

 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Gladstone, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-How to Appeal a Gladstone, MO DWI Administrative Hearing Decision
+Appealing the Decision of a Gladstone, MO DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Gladstone, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Gladstone, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Gladstone, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Gladstone, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Gladstone, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 Once the appeal is filed, the case moves to a de novo hearing—meaning the Gladstone, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Gladstone, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.